 The consulting services that our photo editors work on mainly involve helping individual photographers select pictures for their websites, print portfolios, iPads or special projects.
 That may seem like a simple process, but it takes a sophisticated, knowledgeable person to work with hundreds of pictures, reconciling a photographer’s interests and skills with the demands of the marketplace.
 You can see screencasts of some of our web edits on our YouTube page.

-Our marketing consultants work on consulting projects for individual photographers, including building prospect lists, arranging meetings, and creating and executing marketing plans.
+Our marketing consultants work on consulting projects for individual photographers, including building lists of prospect, arranging meetings, and creating and executing marketing plans.
 We've recently launched a Branding and Marketing (BaM!)
 Plan, where our marketing consultants evaluate every aspect of a photographer's business and compile a comprehensive report with specific recommendations to help that photographer achieve their goals.
 When our marketing consultants are not working on consulting projects, they reach out to photographers to tell them about our branding and marketing services.

 Our producers build cost estimates for photographers and they handle shoot production for both clients and photographers.
-Estimating is probably the single most challenging task that anyone in our company does.
+Estimating is one of the most challenging task that anyone in our company does.
 It takes a long time to learn how to do it, but it’s rare and valuable skill for those who can attain it.
 Shoot production is all about understanding the needs of a project and then hiring the appropriate crew, arranging the travel, and managing all of the logistics so that the shoot goes smoothly.
 All of our producers also connect with clients, to make sure they know who we are, to learn more about their needs and then figure out how we can help them.
-You can find a bunch of our estimate case studies on APhotoEditor.
+You can find some estimate case studies on APhotoEditor.

 Often when a staff member completes a consulting project, they write a short blog post about it, which helps promote our consulting services.

-We work Monday-Friday, approximately 8:30am - 5:30pm plus as needed.
+We work Monday-Friday, approximately 8:15am - 5:45pm plus as needed.
+We expect an average of 45 hours per week from everyone.
 There are times when people work additional hours, like when we’re producing a shoot, traveling to a portfolio event or meeting a deadline.
-But most evenings, you’ll find the office empty by 6 p.m.
 We work in a two-story 4400-square-foot building in Conshohocken.
 We have offices on the upper floor, and a conference room, lunch area and other common areas downstairs.
 The work atmosphere is pretty relaxed.
 We usually have the radio on at a low volume.
 We discourage the use of ear buds and texting during work hours.

 Applicants sometimes ask if they can work part-time or work remotely, but since our staff members collaborate frequently and spontaneously, we can’t offer that at this time.

-I start entry-level team members at $35k/year plus benefits and we reconsider everyone's compensation twice a year.
-Since we're essentially a consulting company, our raises are pretty modest until your consulting revenue exceeds your salary.
-In the short run, compensation is a function of how quickly you can learn about our company and our industry.
-In the long run, it’s mostly a function of how well you turn that knowledge into consulting revenue for yourself and for others in the company.
+I start entry-level team members at $38k/year plus benefits and we reconsider everyone's compensation twice a year after the first year.
+Since we're essentially a consulting company, our raises are very modest until your consulting revenue exceeds your salary.
 We don’t pay a commission per se on that consulting revenue, but it factors heavily into our compensation calculations, and it can allow for dramatic compensation growth.
-After going through the first stage of our training rotation (which takes about a year), each of our staff members gets an opportunity to work on consulting projects.
+After going through the first stage of our training rotation, each of our staff members gets an opportunity to work on consulting projects.
 Many of our staff members have cultivated a loyal following of clients, effectively creating their own individual brand within the Wonderful Machine brand.

 The benefits we offer include 18 paid days off/year (which can be used for any reason, including vacation, illness, or snow days), 7 paid holidays, an additional 300.00/month towards your health & dental insurance premium, and matching IRA contribution after you earn 5000.00 in two consecutive years.